frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

 before training the model, then it can prompt the user to train the clustering model first.

 __Return Value__
-It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.
+It returns 'True', if the model is already fitted otherwise, it returns 'False'.

 # SEE ALSO
 spectral_clustering, dbscan, kmeans, rowmajor_matrix, crs_matrix